metarank/metarank/doc/03_configuration.md

 # Configuration

-Metarank YAML config file contains three main sections:
+Metarank YAML config file contains the following sections:
 * Service configuration
-* Event schema definition: which field and their types are expected to be included in incoming events
+* Event schema definition: which fields and their types are expected to be included in incoming events
 * Feature extractors: how features are computed on top of incoming events
-* event source: where to read input events from
+* Event source: where to read input events from
-* store: where to persist computed feature values
+* Store: where to persist computed feature values

 ```yaml